 So how can you use affiliate marketing on Pinterest for your business?
 Glad you asked, buddy.
 Affiliate marketing on Pinterest is way more fun than using affiliate marketing on your website.
 A lot of times you find that you have to write an entire blog post just to sum up a product or maybe a few products you think your readers would be interested in and then you have to share that post on all your social media.
 On Pinterest, you get to find products you want to promote and add them to your boards and group boards.
 The only writing you have to worry about is the description and that’s only up to 500 characters.

 Since I am all about web design (and Pinterest, duh), I have affiliate pins for WordPress themes, fonts that are gorgeous, and even some home office decor since I love working from home.
 Your pins should be relevant to your business if you are using Pinterest for biz, but there is always a way to make that fun on Pinterest.
 Speaking of, did you get your Pinterest account set up for business?
 You can get a free checklist along with my steps to Pinterest success today!
 Even if you don’t have a website, you’ll want to set up a Pinterest business account because of the access to Pinterest analytics.
+And if you visit this page, the flow of money you earn would also be sorted out.
 This will help you understand which affiliate pins are getting the most attention and help you pin around what your audience wants.

 How do you add pins with affiliate links?

 There are a few ways.
 The easy way and the fun way.
 The easy way depends on the affiliate you are using, like ShopStyle Collected makes it easy to pin straight to Pinterest from their site.
 Try to find vertical images over square images and if you can’t find an image of your product that’s Pinterest appropriate, you can make a graphic.
 Making a graphic for Pinterest is the fun part.
 You can use a free design software tool like Canva or GIMP to make a unique vertical pin for your affiliate link.